upslopeio/ibm-cloud-garage-training/openshift/README.md

 static-site   static-site-...appdomain.cloud        static-site   <all>   edge          None
 ```

-Copy the `HOST/PORT` and open it in a browser.
+Copy the `HOST/PORT` and open it in a browser using `https://<URL>`.
 You should be able to see your site! 🎉

 ## Additional Challenges